dresdner353/energyutils/ESB_HDF_READER.md

 * The script is run and pointed at a HDF file as downloaded from the ESB (--file file.csv)
 * The output directory is set to control where the script dumps all generated JSONL files (--odir <dir>)
 * Timezone can be asserted with the --timezone option.
 By default, this is set to Europe/Dublin.
 The ESB HDF data comes in local Europe/Dublin timezone.
 So this option should not be required.
+* The --partial_days option will include incomplete days in the processing.
+These are days that do not have the full 24h representation.
+By default such says are skipped as their data tends to be unreliable.

 ## Example Call (using the included example file)
 ```